christiankay/SDC_projects_P1_laneline/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consists of 6 steps.
+The processing pipeline mainly consists of six steps.
 First,  the images were converted to grayscale and gaussian blur was applied.
 Blurring avoids the detection of unwanted edges during the processing of canny edge detection.
 After edge detection, a region of interest was selected to only process edges that may represent lane lines.
 The gradient images were processed to finally detect small lines by using hough transformation.